 Bypass third-party Audio Units plug-ins

-If you’re using Audio Units plug-ins, try bypassing or removing them.
+If you’re using Audio Units plug-ins not made by Apple, try bypassing or removing them.

 Test with a new project